webplatform/docs/concepts/ux/techniques/ux_map/index.md

 {{Page_Title|User eXperience map}}
 {{Flags}}
 {{API_Name}}
-{{Summary_Section|A User eXperience (UX) design technique}}
+{{Summary_Section|Visual representation of the user workflow for accomplishing a goal.}}
 {{Concept_Page
 |Content====What it is===
-Visual representation of the user workflow for accomplishing a goal.
 Key elements include:
 *Questions: to signal areas where more information and understanding is needed *Comments with known information that clarifies or lends meaning.
 *Ideas to illustrate an interesting concept that could enhance a step.